Feizel/UFS-Virtual-Clinic/README.md

 A special thanks to our contributors who have helped make the UFS KovsieHealth Clinic App a valuable resource for the UFS community.

----

-Feel free to customize it based on specific functionalities, contributions, or additional details you'd like to include!